 According to [Unnamed person] (b) (6), (b) (7)(C), and [different unnamed person] had a close working relationship where it almost seemed like they were really good friends.
 He believed the investigation could have been conducted fairly, however, he had not known (b) (6), (b) (7)(C) to conduct investigations into inappropriate relationships.
 He did think the investigation could have appeared to lack objectivity if solely conducted the investigation.
-However, this perception was mitigated by having (b) (6), (6) (7)(C) assist (Exhibit 35).
+However, this perception was mitigated by having (b) (6), (b) (7)(C) assist (Exhibit 35).
 Complete Quote (Omitted sentence highlighted):

 According to [unnamed person] (b) (6), (b) (7)(C), and [unnamed person] had a close working relationship where it almost seemed like they were really good friends.
 He believed the investigation could have been conducted fairly, however, he had not known (b) (6), (b) (7)(C) to conduct investigations into inappropriate relationships.
 He did think the investigation could have appeared to Draft ROI Does Not Adhere to QSI lack objectivity if solely conducted the investigation.
 However, this perception was mitigated by having solely conducted the investigation.
-However, this perception was mitigated by having solely conducted the investigation.
-However, this perception was mitigated by having solely conducted the investigation.
-However, this perception was mitigated by having solely conducted the investigation.
-However, this perception was mitigated by having solely conducted the investigation.
-However, this perception was mitigated by having solely conducted the investigation.
-However, this perception was mitigated by having solely conducted the investigation was conducted above board.
+However, this perception was mitigated by having solely conducted assist (Exhibit 35). [unnamed person] stated he believes the investigation was conducted above board.
 Effect: